 A Fire Assembly Point is a place of safety where people meet if there is a fire or similar emergency.
 This needs to be away from the building, and the normal recommendation is for it to be a distance equal to twice the height of the building.
 The assembly point must be large enough to accommodate all the people that might be present and located so that people do not get in the way of the emergency services.

 It is also wise to have a second assembly point available.
 If the main assembly point is being affected by a fire, people can be moved to a further place of safety.
-Additionally to this, if the emergency is during bad weather, arrangements should be made to accommodate people in a nearby building so they are not affected by the weather.

 If there is any doubt as to the suitability of exit routes, it is recommended that a competent person conducts a Fire Risk Assessment to determine if the size and distribution of exits, and the travel distance, is acceptable.